| GENERAL INFO (Jump to Diary)|

 I don't feel like walking back, and accordingly to my GPS, I am only 200 metres away from the car, straight away from the lake.
 But it is a steep hillside.
 I start walking through the dry bushes, entangled in spiny lianas.
 Pretty soon, I have to hold a branch, not to slide down the gravel and dried leaves.
 Sometimes, I have to re-route, as there are no non-spiny things to grab on to.

-Dripping of sweet, I reach the road, just where my car stands.
+Dripping of sweet, I reach the road, just where my car is parked.
 I think the most interesting thing I saw was the encasing of a huge snail.
 Bigger than a hens egg, looking like a roman snail, but way more pointy.
-It reminded me of some Congo Snails I once had, and it do seems to have invaded Grenada.
+It reminded me of some Congo Snails I once had, and they do seems to have invaded Grenada.

 When I'm here, I might as well find out what Welcome Rock is.
 It is on a tall and very steep mountain peak, and a big boulder.
 The views all around are great.
 I do a part of a coastal trail, and find a large centipede.